- Clinical science

 - Fulminant colitis: abdominal distention and severe hypovolemia

-- Recurrent disease: reoccurrence of symptoms following end of treatment (10–40% of cases)
+- Recurrent disease: symptom reoccurrence 2–8 weeks following the end of treatment (10–40% of cases)

-The patient history and clinical presentation are usually strong indicators of the diagnosis, which is then confirmed with identification of the pathogen's genes or corresponding toxins in stool.
-Further diagnostics, such as blood tests or imaging, may be used to assess the severity of disease or the presence of complications.
+Patient history and clinical presentation are strong indicators for diagnosis of infection, which is then confirmed by identification of the pathogen's genes or corresponding toxins in the stool.
+Further diagnostics, such as blood tests or imaging, may be used to assess the severity of disease and/or the presence of complications.

-- Treatment with antibiotics in the last 3 months
+- Treatment with antibiotics in the last three months

 - Recent hospitalization